normandavey/AlphaFold2-IDR-complex-prediction/README.md

 ### *Motifs/IDRs binding to dimeric structured partners*

 **p27 bound to the CDK2:cyclinA complex**

 *Definition:*
 p27 is fully disordered with a *long*, 83 residue stretch binding to the ordered CDK2:cyclinA dimer.
 Upon binding p27 adopts an *elongated structure* containing several short patches of *regular secondary structure* and a longer helix that forms only very weak contacts and serves as a structural linker between the N- and C-terminal binding regions.
-2 ordered proteins + 1 IDR
+Composition: 2 ordered proteins + 1 IDR
 PDB:1jsu

 *Results:*